-When we eat carbohydrates, and sometimes even when we eat protein, the food is broken down into a simple sugar called glucose, which every cell in the body can use for energy.
+When we eat carbohydrates, and sometimes even when we eat protein (carnivore dieters please take note), the food is broken down into a simple sugar called glucose, which every cell in the body can use for energy.

 Those of us who do a good job getting glucose into the cells quickly and efficiently are known as “insulin sensitive.”
 Insulin sensitive people use carbohydrates quickly and efficiently, so they don’t suffer from elevated blood sugar.
 Insulin is an important hormone, but the body works better when we use less of it, not more.

 By contrast, those who eat carbohydrate (and sugar) and are “insulin resistant” can see immediate and prolonged spikes in both insulin and glucose.
 These people are called insulin resistant because their body’s have to pump more insulin to get glucose into cells.
 The more insulin they pump and the more glucose stays elevated, the greater the inflammatory reaction in the body.
 3

 The immune system knows the glucose you eat belongs in the cells and not in the blood.
 As a result, it send out cytokines, the weaponry of the immune system, to attack the extra glucose when it gets too high.
 This applies to both chronic elevation of blood sugar as well as immediate spikes after meals in what is known as the “post prandial” period.

 This immune response to elevated blood sugar is why high blood sugar is inflammatory and why you want to keep blood sugar in check.

 What are some practical tips for keeping blood sugar in check, both long-term and immediately after a meal in this all-important “post-prandial” period?

 In other words, how can we become insulin sensitive glucose burning machines?

 #1.
 Lift weights

 You don’t have to be a meat head or a cross fit bro to benefit from training with weights.
 To the contrary, I have recently gotten back into lifting as a strategy for staying more insulin sensitive.